MatchCake/MatchCake-Opt/README.md

 This package is plugin of [MatchCake](https://github.com/MatchCake/MatchCake).
 The main goal of this package is to implement optimization pipelines and torch-modules that are used in MatchCake's projects.

+If you’d like to request a new feature, dataset, or module, or if you have any questions or documentation requests, feel free to open a new GitHub issue [here](https://github.com/MatchCake/MatchCake-Opt/issues).

 ## Installation

 ### For users